 In January 2018, Pierce Transit purchased the remaining two previously leased parcels (i.e., formerly owned by Pierce County).
 One is used as a Radio & Service Supervisors Building (Building 7) at 9515 39th Avenue Court SW in Lakewood.
 The property includes a large warehouse at the north end (Building 8, formerly known as "Screaming Eagle") which has been owned by Pierce Transit since 2011.
+Both buildings were demolished in 2022 to clear space for the new Building 1 construction.

-First Transit's SHUTTLE Base is located at 2410 104th Street Court South in Lakewood (1.6 miles southwest of
+First Transit's SHUTTLE Base is located at 2410 104th Street Court South in Lakewood (1.6 miles southwest of Pierce Transit's headquarters).
+This facility is leased by Pierce